-Subject to operator’s policy, the 5G network shall provide secure means for a trusted third-party to request 5G wireless sensing service based on specific parameters (e.g., refresh rate, period of time, sensing KPIs, geographical location) and to receive the corresponding sensing results.
+Subject to operator’s policy, the 5G network shall provide secure means for a trusted third-party and an authurised UE to request 5G wireless sensing service based on specific parameters (e.g., refresh rate, period of time, sensing KPIs, geographical location) and to receive the corresponding sensing results.

-Subject to operator’s policy and regulation, the 5G system shall be able to provide secure means for a trusted third-party to receive sensing results with contextual information.
+Subject to operator’s policy and regulation, the 5G system shall be able to provide secure means for a trusted third-party and an authurised UE to receive sensing results with contextual information.